dkoenigs/KNNFromScratch/README.md

 Program: Excel
 * Removed any rows with missing data
 * Filtered columns down to: Sex, Place of Birth, Name, Country, Age, Height, Weight, Gold, Silver, Bronze, Total, Sport & Event
-* Inserted three columns normalizing each of: Age, Height & Weight -> (x-min)/(max-min)
+* Inserted three columns normalizing each of: Age, Height & Weight (x-min)/(max-min)
 * Removed column headers for easier processing in Python

-**#2: PROCESSING INPUT**
+**#2: PROCESSING INPUTS**
-* Hard coded CSV file name, sex, birth country, age, height, weight & k (number of nearst neighbors to use)
+* Hard coded CSV file name, sex, birth country, age, height, weight & k (number of nearst neighbors to find)
-* Read in CSV as a 2D array with each row being the sub array
+* Read in CSV as a 2D array with each row being a sub array
 * Converted age, height and weight columns to floats
 * Normalize the input age, height & weight to match the normalized dataset columns
 * Check wether sex and/or country of birth are given, if so filter the dataset removing non-matching rows